chandravamshi-ai/Python/OOPS/README.md

-Sure!
 Let's start with the basics of Object-Oriented Programming (OOP) in Python, focusing on the parent (base) and child (derived) class relationships.
 We'll cover the following concepts:

 1. What is a class?
 2. What is inheritance?